 The single most important action is timing.
 Making a habit of executing a backdoor Roth IRA at the beginning of each tax year rather than waiting until the last minute eliminates the earnings accumulation problem before it starts.
 Contribute in January, convert in January, and the taxable gain window shrinks to days rather than months.

-The common mistake is treating the two steps as separate annual tasks.
+The common mistake is treating the contribution and the conversion as separate annual tasks.
 They are one transaction split across two accounts.
-The brokerage does not enforce the timing.
+The brokerage does not enforce any particular timing.
 The tax code does not require prompt conversion.
-The only enforcement mechanism is the tax bill you receive years later when earnings have been piling up and you owe ordinary income tax on gains that were supposed to be tax-free.
+The only enforcement mechanism is the tax bill that arrives years later when earnings have piled up and ordinary income tax is owed on gains that were supposed to be tax-free.

 Check whether Form 8606 was filed for every year you made a non-deductible IRA contribution.
 If it was not, file retroactively.
-That form is the paper trail that protects your basis and the specific procedural step that separates an expensive mistake from a clean conversion.
+That form is the paper trail protecting your basis, and it is the specific procedural step that separates an expensive mistake from a clean conversion.